AbdulMustaf/Burrito-Shop-Java/README.md

 # My Burrito Shop Lab

 ## Overview
-The **My Burrito Shop Lab** project is a Java-based simulation of a burrito shop.
+The **My Burrito Shop Lab** project is a school lab Java-based simulation of a burrito shop.
 The system allows users to manage orders, make burritos, ring out transactions, and handle dirty dishes.
 The project is interactive, allowing users to perform shop operations using a console-based menu.

 ---